shanapu/MyJailbreak/README.md

 - weapons - if you dont wanna use the weapons menu, on EventDays player get "standart weapons".
 - EventDays - you can use only the EventDays you want. you just need MyJailbreak & one EventDay ....more

+### Installation
+>
+> Make sure you have the latest versions of the [required plugins](#requires-plugins)
+< Download the [latest release](https://github.com/shanapu/MyJailbreak/archive/master.zip) or [dev version](https://github.com/shanapu/MyJailbreak/archive/master.zip) (same until release on AM)
+> Copy the folders addons/, cfg/, materials/, models/ & sound/ to your root csgo/ directory
+> Copy the folders materials/, models/ & sound/ in the fastDL/ directory to your FastDownload server
+> Open your downloads.ini in the your csgo/addons/sourcemod/configs directory and add the content of downloads.txt
+> Run plugin for the first time and all nessasery .cfg files will be generate
+> Configure all settings in cfg/MyJailbreak to your needs
+>
+> Have fun!
+Give feedback!
+>